-In the last two years, three Saudi princes living in Europe have disappeared.
+Between 2015 and 2017, three Saudi princes living in Europe disappeared.
 All were critical of the Saudi government - and there is evidence that all were abducted and flown back to Saudi Arabia… where nothing further has been heard from them.

 Early in the morning on 12 June 2003, a Saudi prince is being driven to a palace on the outskirts of Geneva.